catnipglitch/google-colab-notebooks-catnip/README.md

 openai/
 - OpenAI_ImageGen_Example01.ipynb: Generates images using OpenAI's GPT-Image-1 model.
 (Simple example for learning)
-- OpenAI_ImageGen_Example02.ipynb: Generates images using OpenAI's GPT-Image-1 model and automatically saves them to Google Drive.
+- OpenAI_ImageGen_Example02.ipynb: Generates images using OpenAI's GPT-Image-1 model and automatically saves them to Google Drive with metadata.
 - OpenAI_ImageEdit_Example01.ipynb: Edits images using OpenAI's GPT-Image-1 model.
-(Supports only one input image.
+(Supports up to 16 input images.
 Also demonstrates image generation with GPT-Image-1)

 gemini/
 - Gemini_example_000.ipynb: Sample notebook demonstrating how to use the Gemini API and its features.